utep-cs-systems-courses/matrix-multiply-smelhoff/Instructions2.md

 One of the big issues I ran into was trying to get PyMP working in a windows environment.
 I was unable to figure it out, so I ended up using the provided virtual machine.

 Implementing the algorithms wasn't very difficult.
 I was able to do that pretty quick.
 I ended up reverting my original push, which used scan to take the user input for part 1.
 I decided to do this because implementing the parallel portion was simpler using arguments.

+If you are using the blocked algorithm, the size must be evenly divisible by the chunk size (16).
+Entering a number not divisible by 16 and using the -b argument will cause an error.
 <br>
 <br>